This post may contain affiliate links. Please read our disclosure policy.

-For keto cookies and fewer calories, try using baking sweetener (erythritol) instead of coconut sugar, and also opt for dark chocolate chips instead of semi-sweet.
-These healthy cookies will still be just as flavorful but without the extra sugar and calories.
+For a fewer calories option, try using baking sweetener (erythritol) instead of coconut sugar, and also opt for dark chocolate chips instead of semi-sweet.

-- Eggs: This recipe uses two eggs to bind the ingredients.
+- Eggs: This recipe calls for 2 eggs to bind the ingredients.
 For vegan cookies, use flax eggs.

 - Baking soda: Baking soda is very helpful to give cookies that soft but crunchy texture.

-This recipe is so easy, you will want to make it again and again.
-We love baking these tasty chocolate chip cookies whenever we are craving something sweet and filling.
+This recipe is so easy that you will want to make it again and again.
+I love baking these tasty chocolate chip cookies whenever I am craving something sweet and filling.

-Scoop 1 ½ tablespoon-sized mounds of dough approximately 1 ½ inches apart onto the baking sheet.
+Shape the cookies: Scoop 1 ½ tablespoon-sized mounds of dough.
+Space them out evenly on a baking sheet.
+Approximately 1 ½ inches apart.
 Wet your fingers with water, then gently press the mounds into cookie shapes.

 Frequently Asked Questions

-Your oven may be too hot or the dough got overmixed.
-These are two things that can affect the cookies’ shapes!
+Your oven may be too hot, or the dough may have been overmixed.
+These are two factors that can affect the shape of the cookies!

 - Cookie Dough Fudge Recipe